 MAKE-UP may NOT be worn at school.
-No Nail polish, fake nails or lipstick.
+No Nail polish, fake nails, long nails or lipstick are allowed.
+NO body spray/perfume is to be brought to school.

 JEWELRY may not be worn to school with the exception of a watch and one pair of small earring studs (one stud in each earlobe) for Girls only.
 Body piercing is not permitted such as nose, tongue, eyebrows and lip etc. Boys should not wear jewelry of any kind, other than a wristwatch.